Dpk808/Argo-CI_CD/README.md

 # 🚀 Argo CD CI/CD Setup with upload-server App

+## Connected with the App-ArgoCD repo

 This project demonstrates setting up **Argo CD** on macOS and deploying a sample Flask app (`upload-server`) from a GitHub repository using GitOps principles, including **Auto-Sync**, **Prune**, and **Self-Heal** features.